 'Poesía', to appear in the online encyclopedia of the Sociedad Española de Filosofía Analítica, Estética y Teoría de las Artes, edited by María José Alcaraz and Paca Pérez Carreño (in Spanish; in progress).

-'The Gift of the Lyric', to appear in The Philosophy of Fiction: Imagination and Cognition (Routledge Research in Aesthetics Series), edited by Julia Langkau and Patrik Engisch (submitted).
+'The Gift of the Lyric', The Philosophy of Fiction: Imagination and Cognition (Routledge Research in Aesthetics Series), edited by Julia Langkau and Patrik Engisch (Routledge, 2022).

 'Love, Death and Life's Summum Bonum: The Before Trilogy as Memento Mori', The Philosophy of Richard Linklater’s Before Trilogy: Before Sunrise, Before Sunset, Before Midnight, edited by Hans Maes and Katrien Schaubroeck, 2021.

 Review of Helen Mort and Aaron Meskin (author and editor), Opposite: Poems, Philosophy and Coffee (Scarborough, UK: Valley Press, 2019).
 Journal of Aesthetics and Art Criticism 78:2, 2020.

 I was awarded the 2016 American Society for Aesthetics Ted Cohen Prize for "The Spoken and the Written: An Ontology of Poems" (in The Philosophy of Poetry, edited by J. Gibson, Oxford University Press 2015).
 Here are some reviews of the book that discuss my contribution: Estetika, BJA, JAAC.

 In 2014 I defended The Philosophical Importance of Aesthetics in my first contribution to the blogosphere.
 After a lively debate there, the discussion continued here.
 The post won the first Ornie Award for Outstanding Guest Post.